dusk-network/rusk/consensus/README.md

 The SA consensus is divided into _rounds_, each of which creates a new block.
 In turn, in each round, one or more _iterations_ of the following _phases_ are executed:

-  1. _Generation_: in this phase, a _generator_, extracted from the _Eligible Provisioners_, creates a new candidate block $B$ for the current round, and broadcasts it to the network;
+  1. _Proposal_: in this phase, a _generator_, extracted from the _Eligible Provisioners_, creates a new candidate block $B$ for the current round, and broadcasts it to the network;

-  2. _1st Reduction_: in this phase, the members of a _committee_, extracted from the _Eligible Provisioners_, vote on the validity of the candidate block $B$; if votes reach a quorum of $2/3$ (i.e., 67% of the committee), the reduction outputs $B$, otherwise NIL;
+  2. _Validation_: in this phase, the members of a _committee_, extracted from the _Eligible Provisioners_, vote on the validity of the candidate block $B$; if votes reach a quorum of $2/3$ (i.e., 67% of the committee), the validation outputs $B$, otherwise NIL;

-  3. _2nd Reduction_: in this phase, if the output of the 1st Reduction is not NIL, a second _committee_, also extracted from the _Eligible Provisioners_, vote on the candidate block $B$;
+  3. _Ratification_: in this phase, if the output of the Validation is not NIL, a second _committee_, also extracted from the _Eligible Provisioners_, vote on the candidate block $B$;
-  if votes reach the quorum, an agreement message (containing the votes of the two Reduction phases) is broadcast;
+  if votes reach the quorum, an quorum message (containing the votes of the two Validation and Ratification phases) is broadcast;

-Agreement messages are processed by nodes in the _Agreement_ phase, which is run (in a loop) concurrently to the other phases.
-In this phase, nodes collect _agreement_ messages for the current round, and accept a new block if it reaches a quorum of votes (i.e., it reaches consensus).

-Note: the extraction process, used in the Generation and Reduction phases, is implemented using the _Deterministic Sortition_ algorithm [^3].
+Note: the extraction process, used in the all phases, is implemented using the _Deterministic Sortition_ algorithm [^3].

 # Repository structure

-## Example Node
-The minimalistic and stateless version of the dusk-blockchain node allows for testing and diagnosing compatibility issues using the Consensus protocol in conjunction with Kadcast[^4].
-It enables the node to join and participate in the dusk-blockchain/test-harness.
-Once the dusk-blockchain is fully migrated, this executable will no longer be needed and can be deprecated.

-## Example Testbed
-A multi-instance setup running 10 SA instances provisioned with 10 eligible participants.
-The setup is configured to run for up to 1000 rounds.
-Useful for any kind of testing (issues, stress, and performance testing).

 ## Consensus crate
 A full implementation of SA mechanism.

 # Implementation details
-The implementation of *SA* consists of two main `tokio-rs` tasks, the `Main_Loop` and `Agreement_Loop`, which communicate with external components through message queues/channels.
+The implementation of *SA* consists of two main `tokio-rs` tasks, the `Main_Loop` and `Quorum_Loop`, which communicate with external components through message queues/channels.
 The protocol parameters for *SA* are located in `src/config.rs`.

-- The `Main_Loop` is responsible for executing contract storage calls using the `Operations` trait and storing and retrieving candidate blocks using the `Database` trait.
-It performs the selection, first reduction, and second reduction steps in sequence and ultimately produces and broadcasts an `Agreement Message`.
-The inbound queue for the `Main_Loop` can contain either **NewBlock** or **Reduction** type messages.

-- The `Agreement_Loop` retrieves a candidate block using the `Database` trait when a winner hash is selected.
-It is responsible for verifying and accumulating **Agreement** messages from different consensus iterations and processing the **Aggregated Agreement** message.
-The inbound queue for the `Agreement_Loop` can contain either **Agreement** or **Aggregated Agreement** type messages.
-The messages are concurrently verified and accumulated by a pool of worker tasks in `tokio-rs`.

  ![Screenshot](node.png)